OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 Disconnecting signals and slots works analogous with `disconnect()`.

+**It is highly recommended to not subclassing slot interfaces.**
+When using string-based or method-handle signal slot connections as shown above Qt monitors receiver's life cycle.
+If the receiver is deleted all connections are removed.
+This monitoring is not possible when connecting to custom slot type implementation.

 ##### Special Characteristics in Android

 Android is not able to resolve the corresponding `QMetaMethod` from a method reference.